-Sports fans and athletes have a lot to cheer about in Georgia.
+Sports fans and athletes have had a lot to cheer about in Georgia with the Atlanta Braves winning the 2021 World Series and the University of Georgia Bulldogs winning the 2022 National College Football Championship.
 From professional sports teams to amateur competitions and premier venues, Georgia hosts the world’s best athletes and sporting events year-round.

 Family-favorite minor-league teams in Georgia include the Rome Braves, Macon Mayhem (hockey), and South Georgia Tormenta FC (soccer).
 Top-ranked collegiate teams thrill fans with exciting matchups in all sports from football and basketball to gymnastics to swimming.